-The SUBCOE RRGFS–RRGFR system monitors the rotating frequency and direction of the Down Hole (DH) motor, and intelligently determines when conditions are safe to start the ESP.
-In case where a well is naturally flowing (fluid moving up the tubing without the ESP running), the RRGFS–RRGFR system will permit starting as the DH motor direction is known to be forward and it is safe to start.
+The SUBCOE Reverse Rotation & Ground Fault system monitors the rotating frequency and direction of the downhole motor, and intelligently determines when conditions are safe to start the ESP.
+In case where a well is naturally flowing (fluid moving up the tubing without the ESP running), the RRGFS–RRGFR system will permit starting as the downhole motor direction is known to be forward and it is safe to start.

-While the ESP is running, the SUBCOE RRGFS–RRGFR system will also monitor the Leg Ground by measuring each phase of the DH motor with respect to ground.
-When insulation in a single motor winding degrades, a Ground Fault may occur.
+While the ESP is running, the SUBCOE RRGFS–RRGFR system will also monitor the Leg Ground by measuring each phase of the downhole motor with respect to ground.
+When insulation in a single motor winding degrades, a ground fault may occur.
 This type of fault can be detected at the surface and displayed as Leg Ground through the RRGFR.
 When an insulation breakdown occurs on two or more phases of the motor, a serious failure has occurred and the motor/cable should be repaired or replaced.
-Ground Fault monitoring is therefore a useful maintenance tool for determining the health of ESP electrical insulation.
+Ground fault monitoring is therefore a useful maintenance tool for determining the health of ESP electrical insulation.

 - Ground Fault (voltage imbalance in downhole cable)

-- Fundamental phase voltage and operating frequency of the DH motor.
+- Fundamental phase voltage and operating frequency of the downhole motor.

 Integrated Backspin Protection System (IBPS)